← All workflows

 Why teams use it

-Reduce term sheet drafting time from hours to minutes with AI-powered document generation
+Reduce term sheet drafting time from hours to minutes while maintaining deal-specific precision and market-standard structure

 Questions

-What types of equity financing rounds does this cover?
+What types of equity financing rounds does this term sheet cover?

 CaseMark's equity term sheet skill is designed for U.S. preferred stock rounds including Series A, B, and C financings.
 It supports both venture capital and private equity deal structures with customizable terms for each stage.

-What information do I need to get started?
+What information do I need to provide before generating the term sheet?

 Related